streuselcake/jslab/webserver-express/request-proxy/readme.md

 #### Step 2

 You will find some request-proxy-code has already been copied to the index.js file.
-Use these commands to run it:
+Use these commands to install it:

     npm init
     npm install express --save